Pavel Ushakov: Biography

 “In retribution of the excellent courage shown in the battles against the Turks during the siege and capture of the fortress of Varna in 1828.

 He took part in the suppression of the Polish uprising.

 On 6 December 1831, he was promoted to adjutant general, and on 16 April 1841, he was promoted to general from infantry.

 From 25 October 1842 to 29 April 1844 Ushakov was in command of the 4th Infantry Corps, then took the chair of the Committee on the Wounded.
 When the embezzlement of 1 million rubles was revealed by the director of the Office of the Committee on the Wounded, A. G. Politkovsky, Ushakov was determined to be in the army, deprived of the rank of adjutant general, arrested and put on trial "for unrest, inaction of the authorities and the assumption of important state damage."

 On 11 April 1853, the court decided to expel Ushakov from service, recover the damage inflicted on him and imprison him for six months in the fortress, where he died from a "loss of strength and body disorder" without having lived a month after the indictment.
-He was buried at the Lazarevsky cemetery of the Alexander Nevsky Lavra in the city of St. Petersburg.
+He was buried at the Lazarevskoe Cemetery of the Alexander Nevsky Lavra in the city of Saint Petersburg.